glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 ## Accurate Colour Sensing

-So far the most we've done with colour sensors is just to distinguish red, green and blue, which the colour sensor already does for us, for the most part.
+So far, the most we've done with colour sensors is just to distinguish red, green and blue, which the colour sensor already does for us, for the most part.
 What if there are other colours we need our robot to figure out?

 For now, let's just think about introducing one more colour, yellow.
-At the moment, depending on how you've written your colour sensing code, your robot might think yellow is red, green or none of the three colours (but hopefully not blue!).
-This is because, using that Red, Green, Blue composition that the colour sensor uses, Yellow is 255 for red, 255 for green, and 0 for blue (aroundabout, obviously pure yellow in real life is hard to come by, and the colour sensors will be slightly off).
+Depending on how you've written your current colour sensing code, your robot might think yellow is red, green, or none of the three colours (but hopefully not blue!).
+This is because, using that Red, Green, Blue composition that the colour sensor uses, yellow is 255 for red, 255 for green, and 0 for blue (around about, obviously pure yellow in real life is hard to come by, and the colour sensors will be slightly off).

 So how can we add some extra code to achieve this?